Chiropractor Explains: Sitting With Legs up on Chair

 You should also elevate your legs whenever possible when you read what I have here today.
 With my decades of experience as a chiropractor and ergonomic specialist, I will show you some great tips on how to improve blood flow to all parts of the body by taking pressure off those pesky veins!

-The Benefits of Elevating Your Legs
+The Benefits of Sitting with Elevated Legs

 Vascular problems, swelling in the feet, and heart problems don’t just affect old people.
 Consider changing things up if you think your workplace is too stressful and doesn’t offer enough activity breaks!
 In the human body, sitting for long periods can cause varicose veins, as the body was not designed to sit still for long periods.